malsf21/omun.ca/_docs/committee.md

+---
+layout: doc
+title: Committee
+type: Content
+description: A step-by-step walkthrough of how to make or edit an OMUN committee information page.
+---
 # Creating or Editing Committee Information Pages

 Committee information pages are an important part of the delegate experience, and are crucial to both the registration and the conference stages of any Model UN conference.
 Let's go over what each committee information page needs.